Avoid These 6 Assumptions: Customer Insights Reveal The Truth About Engaged CouplesBy

-Assumption #2: Engaged couples can wait to see your pricing
+Assumption #2: Engaged couples can wait to see your pricing.

-Making the decision to post your pricing is one a lot of wedding pros go back and forth on—and we understand why.
-Posting them can feel like you are potentially scaring away couples who are on the cusp and that your sales skills could close.
+Making the decision to share your pricing is one a lot of wedding pros go back and forth on—and we understand why.
+Posting your pricing can feel like you are potentially scaring away new customer inquiries or couples who are on the cusp and that your sales skills could close.
 But not posting them could lead to an influx of inquiries that can’t afford you.

 Pro-tip: Still need to be convinced about posting your rates?
 Here are more reasons to share your pricing.